streamr-dev/network/docs/docs/usage/sdk/how-to-use.md

 #### Vite

-To use the SDK with Vite.js, you'll need a polyfill plugin like vite-plugin-node-polyfills.
+To use the SDK with Vite.js, you'll need a polyfill plugin like `vite-plugin-node-polyfills`.
 Start by installing both the SDK and the plugin:

 ```bash
 npm i @streamr/sdk